mnurilov/eInsider-Backend/README.md

 - `game` can only be one of the four strings `League of Legends`, `Dota 2`, `Counter-Strike: Global Offensive`, `Overwatch`
 - `startTime` and `endTime` is in the format yyyy-mm-ddThh:ss:mmZ
-- `League Name` can be an empty string
+- `leagueName` can be an empty string
-- `Serie Name` can be an empty string
+- `serieName` can be an empty string

 ```json
 {